Seatis/my-teaching-materials/java-spring/mvc-intro/workshop/Workshop02.md

 Remember to:-
 - set up the target database (for example mvc_ws02) in mySql
-- update application.properties to reference teh datasource.url
+- update application.properties to reference the datasource.url
 - start mySQL to be sure that the server is waiting to answer calls

 The first method to try to replace is getAllStudents().
 For this you'll face a challenge.
 In the *interface* this returns a `Collection` however, a CrudRepository equivalent is `Iterable<E> .findAll()`.
 You'll have to convert the data for this to work.
 Use Google to find a way to convert.